antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 }
 ```

-Otherwise you can implement a worker service template from .Net Core 3 like this.
+Otherwise, you can implement a worker service template from .Net Core 3 like this.

 ```c#
 public class Program